 - Sky TV

 The ITV Wales programme entitled “One in Six, was awarded first prize in the education category at the 2004 Celtic Film Festival.

 Rosie has also guest presented for BBC Wales during the 2008 Royal Welsh Show – one of Europe’s premier agricultural and country shows.

 In the early 1990’s Rosie volunteered at the Contact Trust, an organisation enabling unemployed and disabled people to gain media experience.
-From this platform she broadcast a disability issues programme on the commercial Red Dragon Touch AM radio stations.
+From this platform, she broadcast a weekly disability issues programme on the commercial Red Dragon Touch AM radio stations.

 Rosie’s radio presenting has included:

 - Time with Able Radio, broadcasting online content to a worldwide audience.